Six-DoF Hand-Based Teleoperation for Omnidirectional Aerial Robots: Experiments

 \subsubsection{Platform}

-We develop a teleoperation system for an omnidirectional aerial robot, with the main components shown in Fig. \ref{fig:teleop_real}.
-The robot weighs 3.08\si{kg} and features a wheelbase of 0.55\si{m}.
-It is controlled by a Khadas VIM4 computer running Ubuntu 20.04, on which all algorithms operate.
+We developed a teleoperation system for an omnidirectional aerial robot with the main components shown in Fig.\;\ref{fig:teleop_real}.
+The robot weighs 3.08\;\si{kg} and features a wheelbase of 0.55\;\si{m}.
+It is controlled by a Khadas VIM4 computer running Ubuntu 20.04, where all algorithms are executed.
 In comparison with the hardware described in \cite{li_servo_2024}, we upgrade the servo from the Kondo KRS-3302 to the Dynamixel XC330-T181-T, enabling rotation beyond 180 degrees.
-The motion marker sets for the shoulder and hand are custom-designed and 3D printed, with reflective balls affixed for localization via an OptiTrack Motion Capture system.
-Finally, a Studio Glove from StretchSense is used to track hand movements.
+Regarding the state estimation, since the core of this research is the concept of intuitive aerial teleoperation, we use an OptiTrack Motion Capture system to obtain the poses.
+The motion marker sets for the shoulder and hand are custom-designed and 3D printed, where reflective balls are affixed for localization.
+Finally, a Studio Glove from StretchSense is used to track hand gestures.

-The communication architecture of our teleoperation system is illustrated in Fig. \ref{fig:hardware_connections}.
+The communication architecture of our teleoperation system is illustrated in Fig.\;\ref{fig:hardware_connections}.
 The reflective balls on the aerial robot, along with the shoulder and hand marker sets, are captured by the motion capture cameras using reflected infrared light.
 These data are then transmitted to a ground computer, where the Motive software computes the poses of the tracked objects.
 Simultaneously, data from the glove is sent to the ground PC, where Hand Engine Lite calculates the finger gestures following calibration.
 The resulting pose and finger-bending information are wirelessly transmitted to the aerial robot via UDP.
 During flight, all the algorithms are executed onboard and the library SMACH is used for state machine.
 The current control mode is sent to a secondary laptop for visualization.